 They tend to lay well during the cold months of the year (including those with limited amounts of daylight).
-Providing your Ameraucana chicken with regular treats can help encourage wintertime laying, too.
+Keeping your Ameraucana chickens warm and providing them with regular treats can help encourage wintertime laying.

 These chickens don’t lay eggs every day, but when you do get an egg, it’s gorgeous color will be well worth the wait.
 You will receive up to 200 eggs each year on average.

 Is the Ameraucana Chicken Good for Meat Production?